igogo-x86/HexRaysPyTools/readme.md

 The plugin assists in the creation of classes/structures and detection of virtual tables.
 It also facilitates transforming decompiler output faster and allows to do some stuff which is otherwise impossible.

+**Warning** Only python3 verison of IDA Pro 7.3+ API is supported.
+If you want to use older version see `releases` section

 Installation
 ============